SkyBlueRW/SkyBlueRW.github.io/_posts/2023-05-25-news-from-ragged-data.md

 In the nowcasting model, all economic indicators are modeled at their highest frequency.
 The observed economic indicators, denoted as $$y_t$$, are governed by a small set of latent factors, denoted as $$f_t$$.
 Each latent factor represents a specific aspect of the economy.

-A typical DFM representation of nocasting model is as follows. $$\Lambda$$ is the loading matrix that determines how each economic indicator is impacted by the latent factors and matrix $$A_p$$ governs the evolution of the latent factors themselves.
+A typical DFM representation of nocasting model is as follows. $$\Lambda$$ is the loading matrix that determines how each economic indicator is driven by the latent factors and matrix $$A_p$$ governs the evolution of the latent factors themselves.
 The dynamics of the latent factors and the idiosyncratic components $$\epsilon_t$$ are captured via vector autoregressive process (VAR).

 $$
 \begin{aligned}